NemanjaSrdanovic/Microservice/README.md

 <details>
 <summary>Design thinking and modelling</summary>
 <p>
-Development and presentation of an exposé which represents our microservice.
-In addition, potential applications of microservices are listed and detailed, and possible combinations with microservices from other groups are considered.
+Development and presentation of an exposé which represents the microservice.
+In addition, potential applications of microservice are listed and detailed, and possible combinations with microservices from other groups are considered.
 Furthermore, the implementation of the service is planned and individual components of the application are modeled.
-In addition, APIs that are required for the implementation of the microservices are found and described.
+In addition, APIs that are required for the implementation of the microservices are discovered and described.
 </p>
 </details>